 Experimental setup.
 We solved problem (4.49) in the two networks of Table 4.1.
 Network A has 100 nodes, 196 edges, and was generated randomly according to the Barabasi-Albert model [202], as briefly described in Table 3.1 of Chapter 3.
 A parameter of 2 means that every time a node is added to the network it connects to other 2 nodes.
-Network B is considerably larger, with 4941 nodes and 6594 edges and represents the topology of the power grid of the US Western states [201].
-Table 4.1 also shows the diameter of each network, the average degree of each node, and the number of colors they were colored with.
-We used a built-in function in Sage [206] to color these networks.
+Network B is considerably larger, having 4941 nodes and 6594 edges, and it represents the topology of the power grid of the US Western states [201].
+Table 4.1 also shows the diameter of each network, the average degree of each node, and the number of colors they are colored with.
+To color these networks, we used a built-in function in Sage [206].

-In all our experiments we considered a time horizon T of dimension 5, the state $x_p$ of each node p always had dimensions $n_p = 3$ , and the control input $u_p$ was always scalar, $m_p = 1$ , for all p.
-Given that the size of the variable in (4.49) is $m_pTP$ , network A implied a variable of size 500 and network B implied a variable of size 24705.
+In all our experiments we considered a time horizon T of dimension 5, the state x_p of each node p always had dimensions $n_p = 3$, and the control input u_p was always scalar, $m_p = 1$, for all p.
+Since the size of the variable in (4.49) is m_pTP , network A implied a variable of size 500 and network B implied a variable of size 24705.
 While each dynamical system in network A could be unstable, each dynamical system in network B was always guaranteed stable.
-More specifically, for both networks, we generated the entries of the dynamics matrix $A_p$ of each system p from the normal distribution (independently); however, for network B, after generating each $A_p$ , we always "shrunk" its eigenvalues to the interval [-1,1], making the corresponding system stable.
-Regarding the the input-state matrices $B{pj}$ , each of its entries were also drawn from the normal distribution.
+More specifically, for both networks, we generated the entries of the dynamics matrix A_p of each system p from the normal distribution (independently); however, for network B, after generating each A_p , we always "shrunk" its eigenvalues to the interval [-1, 1], making the corresponding system stable.
+Regarding the input-state matrices B{pj} , each of its entries were also drawn from the normal distribution.